kkapelon/java-testing-with-spock/README.md

 ## Usage

 You can checkout/run any chapter on its own.
+You can either [work directly on Github](https://help.github.com/) or [download the code as a ZIP file](https://github.com/kkapelon/java-testing-with-spock/archive/master.zip) For each chapter entering the command
-For each chapter entering the command **mvn test** will compile and run all JUnit/Spock tests.
+**mvn test** will compile and run all JUnit/Spock tests.
 You can also import a chapter (as a Maven project) in your favourite IDE.
 To gain syntax highlighting you also need to install Groovy support in your IDE.